-Kandinsky settled in Munich in the late 19th century, where he met and worked with some of the artists who would go on to become iconic Expressionist artists.
-In 1911, Kandinsky founded the Der Blaue Reiter group with fellow artist Franz Marc, with this group going on to be one of the first official groups of Expressionist artists.
+Kandinsky settled in Munich in the late 19th century, where he met and worked with some of the artists who would go on to become iconic in their movement.
+In 1911, Kandinsky founded the Der Blaue Reiter group with fellow artist Franz Marc, with this group going on to be one of the first official groups of Expressionists.

-The Der Blaue Reiter group demonstrated Kandinsky’s shift from Impressionism to Expressionism, as he made use of heavy and thick paint, striking colors, and somewhat harsh brush strokes in his artworks.
+The Der Blaue Reiter group demonstrated Kandinsky’s shift from Impressionism to Expressionism, as he made use of heavy and thick paint, striking colors, and somewhat harsh brush strokes in his paintings.

 A portrait of Wassily Kandinsky; 未知上傳者, Public domain, via Wikimedia Commons